Knowledge Base

 - Mute

 Initially, the Volume and Mute buttons control your short-model’s sound.
 However, for the best sound quality and consistent volume across your TV’s sources, you can teach these buttons to control your TV’s volume directly instead.
-It’s very important that if doing this you set the volume on your short-model’s remote to maximum before you teach them to control your TV instead, as you will not be able to adjust the short-model’s volume level once after teaching them to control your TV’s volume level instead.

 The and buttons do nothing until you teach them to control these functions on your TV.